1000 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you are actively trying to lose weight with medications, you would not be eligible to participate.

-How is the GRAIL Galleri test different from other treatments for detecting cancer in unintended weight loss?
+What evidence suggests that the GRAIL Galleri test is effective for detecting cancer in cases of unintended weight loss?

 JM